 Article 11 Right to protest and freedom of association

-The right to peaceful assembly cannot be interfered with merely because there is disagreement with the views of the protesters or because it is likely to be inconvenient and cause a nuisance or there might be tension and heated exchange between opposing groups.
+The State can’t interfere with your right to protest just because it disagrees with protesters’ views, because it’s likely to be inconvenient and cause a nuisance or because there might be tension and heated exchange between opposing groups.

-There is a positive obligation on the State to take reasonable steps to facilitate the right to freedom of assembly, and to protect participants in peaceful demonstrations from disruption by others.
+Instead it must take reasonable steps to enable you to protest and to protect participants in peaceful demonstrations from disruption by others.

 Freedom of association

-Everyone has the right to freedom of association with others.
-This includes the right to form and to join trade unions and to join with others to pursue or advance common causes and interests.
-It also includes the right to formally join or create associations.
+Everyone is free to associate with others – including to form and join trade unions or join with others to pursue common causes and interests.

-Freedom of association also protects the right to refuse to join an association.
-This does not include professional regulatory bodies set up by the State to regulate professions, as these are not considered to fall within the definition of an ‘association’.
+You also have the right to refuse to join an association.
+This does not include professional regulatory bodies set up by the State to regulate professions, as these are not considered to fall within the definition of an association.

-- the protection of the rights and freedoms of others.
+- the protection of others’ rights and freedoms.

-The requirement to give notice of plans to stage an assembly in advance will not necessarily breach the right to protest as long as notification doesn’t become a hidden obstacle to exercising freedom of assembly.
+It’s not necessarily a breach of protest rights if authorities require you to give notice of plans to stage in advance, as long as notification doesn’t become an obstacle to free assembly.

 Lawful restrictions can be placed on Article 11 rights by members of the Armed Forces, police and others – but those restrictions must be backed up by convincing and compelling reasoning.